rahul975337/Flutter-News-App/README.md

 2.Fork it.
 3.Clone the repo to your local system.
 4.Make suitable and genuine changes.
-5.Create and checkout branch with your name (git checkout -b username)
+5.Create and checkout branch with your name (git checkout -b branchName)
 6.Add the newly added files (git add .)
 7.Commit (git commit -m 'your message here')
 8.Push (git push -u origin branchName)